KTrain5169/ktrain5169.github.io/src/content/blog/first-time-preact.md

 tags: ["preact", "blog", "first thoughts", "hands-on"]
 ---

 <a class="text-blue-300 hover:text-blue-500" href="https://preactjs.com">Preact</a> is a website development framework, similar to Astro & Nuxt (which I've talked about on this blog before).
 It's more like Nuxt in that it is a single-page application framework, meaning doesn't fully unload when you switch pages.
-It's an alternative to react that is smaller but still offers the same modern APIs.
+It's an alternative to React that is smaller but still offers the same modern APIs.

 <br>